developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 - *Italic type* indicates *defined terms*, such as *Transaction* and *Step*.
 **NOTE**: Defined terms are Capitalized to differentiate from italics used for *emphasis*.

 <b><font size="6" color="black"> Transaction Overview</font></b>

-This section of the OEMConfig documentation describes all supported Managed Configurations (MCs), which can be used to define an ordered list of Steps for defining one or more Actions to be performed or settings to be configured on a Zebra device as part of an overall *Transaction*.
-Before attempting to configure a *Transaction*, it's important to understand the concept of Managed Configuration groups, sub-groups, arrays and sub-arrays.
-A *Transaction* can contain one or many of these objects, and some can be nested as other sub-arrays.
+This section of the OEMConfig documentation describes all supported Managed Configurations (MCs), which can be used to define an ordered list of *Steps* for defining one or more Actions to be performed or settings to be configured on a Zebra device as part of an overall *Transaction*.
+Before attempting to configure a *Transaction*, it's important to understand the concept of Managed Configuration *Groups*, *Sub-groups*, *Sub-arrays*.
+A *Transaction* can contain one or many of these elements, and can be nested multiple levels deep.